BILGI-IE-423/ie423-2024-termproject-neuralnetworkninjas/README.md

 2. To Develop Tailored Training Models: Utilize insights from customer personality analysis to develop targeted staff training models that align with different customer personality types.
 3. To Explore Potential Advantages: Investigate the potential benefits of personalized staff training in improving service efficiency, customer satisfaction, and overall business performance.

+ ## *Methodology*

+Data Collection: Gather data from the provided datasets on customer personality traits and service interaction preferences.

+Data Preprocessing: Clean and preprocess the data to ensure quality and consistency.

+Data Analysis: Use machine learning algorithms to identify correlations between personality traits and service preferences.

+Training Program Development: Create a training curriculum based on the analysis.

+Implementation: Conduct the training program with hotel staff.

+Evaluation: Measure the effectiveness of the training through A/B testing and customer feedback.

   ## *Conclusion*